XploitAsh/VPS-Gurd/README.md

 # 📌 Combine this script with tor, VPNs, or proxychains if needed — but always stay within scope.

 ---
-# MIT — use it, modify it, share it!
+# 🚀  — use it, modify it, share it!